fjp/ppp/ch4-computation/ch4-review.md

 ```
 vector<double> temps = {33.0, 23.9, 25.7, 21.2, 28.5, 19.8};
-sort(temps); // modifies temps vector to be sorted
+sort(temps); // modifies temps vector to be in sorted order
 ```